adswa/multimatch_gaze/paper.md

 This reimplementation in Python aims at providing an accessible, well-documented, and tested open source alternative to the existing MultiMatch toolbox.
-The algorithm is an established tool for scanpath comparison [@anderson], and improved availability will likely foster its application in a broader research community. multimatch is available in the form of the github repository [@multimatch] and as the python module multimatch via 'pip install multimatch'.
+The algorithm is an established tool for scan path comparison [@anderson], and improved availability will likely foster its application in a broader research community. multimatch is available in the form of the github repository [@multimatch] and as the python module multimatch via 'pip install multimatch'.
-The module contains the same functionality as the original Matlab toolbox, that is, scanpath comparison with optional simplification according to user-defined thresholds, and it provides this functionality within command-line calls or interactive python sessions.
+The module contains the same functionality as the original Matlab toolbox, that is, scan path comparison with optional simplification according to user-defined thresholds, and it provides this functionality within command-line calls or interactive python sessions.